openstack-archive/wsme/doc/integrate.rst

-Using WSME within another framework providing its own REST capabilities is generally done by using a specific decorator to declare the function signature, in addition to the framework own way of declaring exposed functions.
+Using WSME within another framework providing its own REST capabilities is generally done by using a specific decorator to declare the function signature, in addition to the framework's own way of declaring exposed functions.

 This decorator can have two different names depending on the adapter.